nynnejc/ITU-course-FAAFTW/deliverable_prototype.md

 The final deliverable for this item of project work is a clickable interactive prototype of the website which covers both desktop and mobile design.
 The prototype will consist of screen mockups and visual designs — no code will be written for this project deliverable.

-This deliverable forms part of your major portfolio submission for this course.
-You can optionally submit this deliverable for written feedback.
-If you would like written feedback for this deliverable, please submit your deliverable via the LearnIT site by no later than Monday 25th February, 09:00 (beginning of Week 9).
-If submitted by this date, you will receive written feedback for this project by the beginning of Week 10.